 - Your Mac is slower than usual.
 This could be a sign of someone using your machine for mining cryptocurrency or running DDOS attacks — not something you’d normally partake in.

 - You receive security alerts without scanning your Mac.
 Scareware could be the culprit here.
 It’s a kind of malware capable of pressuring you into installing more malware.

 - Your browser has a new homepage or extensions you haven’t added.
 This is a sign your browser has been hijacked and is directing you to malicious third-party sites.

 - You are bombarded with ads.
 A classic indication of adware.
 While not too dangerous, this type of malware generates profits from ad clicks.
 Of course, none of the proceeds go to your pocket.

 Before we put up a fight, let’s make sure our enemy is real.

-How to check your Mac for malware and remove it
+How to scan your Mac for malware and remove it